ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 To qualify you must be both:

 - A child under the age of 5 (0-4 years old)
-- OR a tracked mother OR guardian of a child under the age of 1
+- OR a tracked mother OR guardian of a child under the age of 1 **living in the same household as that child**

 And also: